Last Updated on December 2, 2022

-Before the Loloi Rug arrived, my main objective was to empty out the room.
+Before this rug arrived, my main objective was to empty out the room.
 I had to go through everything.
 I made piles to keep, donate, and toss.
-Today I’m going to refuse to show the complete and utter mess again because it’s hideous and embarrassing, but if you insist on viewing it one more time, click here.
+Today I’m going to refuse to show the complete and utter mess of the before makeover again because it’s hideous and embarrassing, but if you insist on viewing it one more time.
 Don’t say I didn’t warn ya.
 Alrighty, you back?
 Did you live to tell the tale?
 I certainly hope so.
 Let’s get crackin’ and take a looksy at what’s been happening over here.

 The original plan was to buy a small brown leather big box store sofa but then I thought, girl you are all about vintage.
 You got this.
 So, I phoned just about everyone I knew who sold vintage furniture and stalked Craigslist.
 I found a ton of pieces that JUST sold the day before or it was too darn big.
 But, that is how buying vintage goes.
 I wanted something classic with clean lines, specifically brown leather with some patina.
 Wow, I just got ridiculously specific.
 Rule Number 1 when shopping vintage: don’t be specific and keep an open mind, especially when you’re on a tight deadline.
 I went back to West Elm and pondered the Axel.
 It was an easy buy, but the $1700 price tag plus shipping and a month-long delivery wait did not seem like the smartest idea for my first One Room Challenge experience.
 I needed a new plan, and fast.